-As syndication and multi-tiered financings continue to grow in popularity among lenders and as the number of syndicated and multi-tiered loans continue to rise, lenders and their counsel must make themselves familiar with the legal issues surrounding such transactions.
-Particular attention should be given, in the case of syndicated loans, to the relationship between the lenders within the syndicate group, especially between the agent lender and the participant lenders and, in the case of the multitiered loans, to the relationship between the senior and the subordinate lenders set forth in the intercreditor agreement.
+the legal issues surrounding such transactions.
+Particular attention should be given, in the case of syndicated loans, to the relationship between the lenders within the syndicate group, especially between the agent lender and the participant lenders and in the case of the multi-tiered loans, to the relationship between the senior and the subordinate lenders set forth in the inter-creditor agreement.